maratbn/microwizard/README.md

-# Datawire Microservices Playground #
+# Datawire MicroWizard #

-Alt name ideas:
-* Microservices Hero (like the Jukebox Hero?)
-* MicroWizard (Play on the DropWizard framework which popularized simple REST services in Java via glueing best of class components together)
+The Datawire MicroWizard is a sandbox tool for playing with microservices.
+It is a very basic reference architecture for building, deploying and fiddling about with microservices.

-The Microservices Playground is a hacking sandbox for developers interested in microservice architectures.

-A common challenge that developers face in developing microservices is how to migrate from a monolith to a microservies architecture.
+At the moment we envision MicroWizard as a Getting Started tool for developers that zero experience with microservice architectures.
+In it's current state it's a great tool for getting your feet wet and seeing what the benefits of microservices.
+A common challenge that developers face in developing microservices is how to migrate from a monolith to a microservices architecture.
 The Playground is intended to serve as an example on how to add a single microservice to an existing monolith, enabling more rapid feature development.
 The Playground uses an existing Ruby on Rails application named [Lobsters](https://github.com/jcs/lobsters) as the core application to demonstrate enhancement around using Microservices.

 # Requirements #

-These are not so much requirements as minimum tested software combinations...
+The MicroWizard base system runs inside of a VirtualBox VM.
+We provision the VM using Vagrant and then use a combination of shell scripts, Ansible playbooks and custom code to smooth over the experience.
+Developers at a minimum should have the following software installed:

 | Software | Version | Instructions |
 | -------- | ------- | ------------------------- |